History of the Willam C. Morris Endowment

-William C. Morris was a long-time ALSC member and friend, the recipient of the first ALSC Distinguished Service Award, and an advocate for children’s librarians and literature.
-The ALSC William C. Morris Endowment was established in 2000 and activated in 2003 upon the death of Morris, former vice-president and director of library promotion at HarperCollins Children’s Books.
+William C. Morris, former vice-president and director of library promotion at HarperCollins Children's Books, was a long-time ALSC member and friend, the recipient of the first ALSC Distinguished Service Award, and an advocate for children’s librarians and literature.
+The ALSC William C. Morris Endowment was established in 2000 and activated in 2003 upon the death of Morris.
 Morris remembered ALSC in his will.
-Several years before his death, he worked with the ALA Development Office to establish the restricted endowment.
-Morris envisioned his endowment funding programs, publications, events, and/or awards that would promote excellence in children’s literature.
+Several years before his death, he worked with the ALA Development Office to establish the restricted endowment, which funds programs, publications, events, and/or awards that would promote excellence in children’s literature.

 During the 2006 ALA Midwinter Meeting in San Antonio, TX, the ALSC Board assigned a task force to give direction and suggestions to the ALSC Board on allocation priorities for the endowment.
 Members of the task force included Caroline Ward, Mimi Kayden, Susan Moore, and Kate McClelland.
 Friends of the Morris Task Force who attended meetings were Tim Ditlow, Angus Killick, and Pat Scales.

 During the 2007 ALA Midwinter Meeting in Seattle, WA, the Morris Task Force recommended the implementation of the "William C. Morris Seminar: Children's Book Evaluation Training", to be held biennial during the ALA Midwinter Meeting and a "Breakfast for Bill" program, to be held at the ALSC National Institute.
 The ALSC Board approved the two recommendations of the Morris Task Force.